aaron-grau/curic/react/projects/bench_bnb/bench_bnb_ii.md

   push={push}/>
 ```

-Our `BenchMap` component will now have a `push` prop function that can be used to issue navifation events.
+Our `BenchMap` component will now have as its props a `push` function that can be used
+to issue navigation events.

 #### Redirecting with coordinates